fatalis/HaloSplit/README.md

 Install
 -------

 Type "Halo: Combat Evolved" in LiveSplit's Splits Editor and click Activate.
 You don't have to download anything manually.
+If you want to use the death counter, just go to the Layout Editor and add "HaloSplit UI" under the Information category.

 Contact
 -------